Ship tracking with marine radar from Marine Traffic

 There is still no ferry in sight.
-Also, the employees of the company have no idea when the ferry will arrive.
-The passenger is nervous, insecure and sometimes annoyed by the fact that they do not receive relevant information.
+So, the employees of the company have no idea when the ferry will arrive.
+The passenger is nervous, insecure and sometimes annoyed by the fact that they do not get relevant information.

 Should the passenger still have a coffee or stay close by?